enpit/fleux/README.md

     )
 }

+// Connect a Component in your hierarchy to the store (optionally passing an initialization object) const AppWithState = connect(App, {counter: 0});

-// Render your app to the page and enjoy the stateful components in action! render(<Root />, document.getElementById('root'));
+// Render your app to the page and enjoy the stateful components in action! render(<AppWithState />, document.getElementById('root'));
 ```

-Using `withState` you get reference to a data store injected to your components as a prop.
+Using `withState` your components get a reference to a data store injected as a prop.
 When reading keys from the store object, it automatically subscribes your component to updates of that key.

 ### Selecting State Props